 - Trying out various kinds of incontinence care products to find one that’s most comfortable

-For trusted elder care in St. Louis, Compassionate Nursing Services’ aging care professionals are trained and experienced in incontinence care, and are available to help offer recommendations in addition to in-home care to help with personal care needs, discreetly and always with the utmost respect.
-Reach out to us at 314-432-4312 to ask about a no-cost in-home consultation for additional information about our top-rated elder care in St. Louis and the surrounding communities.
+Looking for a trusted in home caregiver in St. Louis or the surrounding area?
+Compassionate Nursing Services’ aging care professionals are trained and experienced in incontinence care, and are available to help offer recommendations in addition to in-home care to help with personal care needs, discreetly and always with the utmost respect.
+Reach out to us at 314-432-4312 to ask about a no-cost in-home consultation for additional information about our top-rated in home caregivers in St. Louis and the surrounding communities.